Adaptive Robust Kernels for Non-Linear Least Squares Problems: Least Squares with an Adapting Kernel

-We propose to solve the joint optimization problem over~$\theta$ and~$\alpha$, see~\eqref{eq:joint_robust_loss}, in an iterative manner using an expectation-maximization~(EM) procedure.
-An EM procedure alternates between two steps: (i) the expectation (E) step where the maximum likelihood value for the latent variables are computed, and (ii) the maximization (M) step, where the optimal parameters of the model given the latent variables from the E-step are computed.
+We propose to solve the joint optimization problem over~$\theta$ and~$\alpha$ defined in~\eqref{eq:joint_robust_loss} in an iterative manner using an alternating minimization procedure.
+The procedure alternates between two steps: (i) the first step where the maximum likelihood value for $\alpha$ is computed, and (ii) the second step, where the optimal parameters for the model given the $\alpha$ from the previous step is computed.
+This can be seen as a variation of a coordinate descent approach.
 By solving the joint optimization in this manner, we decouple the estimation of the robust kernel parameter~$\alpha$ from the original optimization problem.
 This allows to us solve for the model parameters~$\theta$ in the same way as before $\alpha$ was introduced.

-In our case, the E-step computes the maximum likelihood estimate of~$\alpha$ given the residual distribution for the current estimate~$\theta$.
-The M-step involves minimizing the robust loss using the~$\alpha$ value computed in the previous E-step.
-We estimate~$\alpha$ in the E-step by maximizing the log-likelihood of observing the current residuals,